 Let us now consider the second-order optimality case where the solver in Step 2 is the trust region method developed in [19].
-The trust region method minimizes quadratic approximation of the function within a dynamically updated trust-region radius.
-The particular second-order trust region method that we consider in this section makes use of Hessian (or an approximation of Hessian) of the augmented Lagrangian in addition to first order oracles.
+Trust region method minimizes quadratic approximation of the function within a dynamically updated trust-region radius.
+Second-order trust region method that we consider in this section makes use of Hessian (or an approximation of Hessian) of the augmented Lagrangian in addition to first order oracles.